Set Microsoft Edge as default browser using Microsoft Intune

 • Find the Registry Key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\current\device\ApplicationDefaults

-• You can check the Registry Entry on the right hand side: DefaultAssociationsConfiguration which should be now set to base64 encoded value configured via Intune.
+• You can check the Registry Entry on the right-hand side, DefaultAssociationsConfiguration, which should now be set to a base64-encoded value configured via Intune.

-You can also check via Event viewer if Default app association Policy has been deployed to targeted devices.
-Please follow below steps to check:
+You can also check via Event Viewer to confirm if the Default app association Policy has been deployed to targeted devices.
+Please follow the below steps to check:

 • Go to Start -> Search for Event Viewer and click on it to Launch Event Viewer.